dwave-examples/knapsack/README.rst

 knapsack.py contains an implementation of Andrew Lucas's improved formulation[2] based on his original writeup[1].
 Lucas's formulation adds slack variables to handle the less-than-or-equal-to constraint.

 The x variables determine whether the weights are to be included in the selected set, and the y variables are the slack variables.
 The code separates out the x-x, x-y, and y-y terms.

+The Hamiltonian includes the constraints that the sum of the y variables must be 1; the weight of the knapsack can take only one value.
+There is also the constraint that the sum of all the weights multiplied by the x variables must be less than or equal to the knapsack's weight capacity.
+The energy term multiplies the costs by the x variables, in order to represent the overall weight placed into the knapsack.
+The slack variables turn the inequality into an equality.

 References
 ----------